vensr/testcontainers/README.md

 Create MySql container and dynamically set the property source to adjust the url, username and password details.
 This will create a new docker container and bring my mysql service.

 Check out the class below, you can create this class and extend it in all your integration test cases.
-Check out the BaseTestContainer class in the current project.
+Check out the [BaseTestContainer.java](./src/test/java/com/punch/testcontainers/BaseTestContainer.java) class in the current project.

 ```java
 import org.springframework.test.context.DynamicPropertyRegistry;